 All late registration activity requires approval of the instructor.
-Completion of the Undergraduate Late Course Add form is required.
+Completion of the Late Course Add form is required.

-Last Day to add an Internship or 3-credit Independent Study.
+Last Day to add a 3-credit Internship or Independent Study.

 All late registration activity requires approval of the instructor and School Dean.
-Completion of the Undergraduate Late Course Add form is required.
+Completion of the Late Course Add form is required.

-S/U sign-up begins and continues through Friday, September 28th.
+S/U sign-up begins and continues through Friday, September 27th.

 All late registration activity requires approval of the instructor, School Dean and the Undergraduate Committee on Academic Standing.
-Completion of the Undergraduate Late Course Add form is required.
+Completion of the Late Course Add form is required.